AI-estimated baseline profile. Be the first to log a session!

 Where does 2021 Chapo Mid come from?

-This dark is grown in Guangxi, China.
-This particular batch comes from the Autumn 2021 harvest.
-After picking, the leaves received a medium roast, which shapes the final flavor.
+Grown in Guangxi, China.
+This batch is from the Autumn 2021 harvest.
+The leaves got a medium roast after picking.

 How much does 2021 Chapo Mid cost?